Pithoragarh: Education

 Schools in Pithoragarh are run by the state government or private organisations, Hindi and English are the primary languages of instruction.
 Schools in Pithoragarh follow the "10+2+3" plan.

 After completing their secondary education, students typically enroll in Inter Colleges that have a higher secondary facility and are affiliated with the Central Board of Secondary Education, CISCE or the Department of Education of the Government of Uttarakhand.
 They usually choose a focus on liberal arts, business, or science.
-The town has a literacy rate of 92.48%.
+The town has a literacy rate of 92.48% as of 2011 census, which is one of the highest in the country.

 As of 2011, Pithoragarh had 17 primary schools, 20 middle schools, 22 secondary schools, 14 senior secondary schools, and 1 degree college.
 Before independence, during the middle of the 19th century when Pithoragarh was part of Almora, there were only two middle schools in Pithoragarh.